Skip links

 See Kristin’s Research

 Kristin is a Clinical Psychologist who completed her credentials and worked in universities in the United States for ten years before relocating to Australia in 2021.
 Kristin was an Assistant and then Associate Professor of Psychology at the University at Buffalo, the State University of New York, from 2013-2020.
-Kristin completed her PhD in clinical psychology at the University of Iowa, followed by a clinical internship year at the Seattle Veterans Administration Medical Center, and a postdoctoral position at Boston University.
+Kristin completed her PhD in clinical psychology at the University of Iowa, followed by a clinical internship year at the Seattle Veterans Administration Medical Center, and a Postdoctoral position at Boston University.

 Outside of her therapy work at our Centre, Kristin is now an Associate Professor of Clinical Psychology at the University of Western Australia, where she serves as the Deputy Director of the clinical psychology postgraduate programme and the Director of the Emotional Wellbeing Lab.
-She is also the Chair of the WA branch of the Australian Association for Cognitive and Behaviour Therapy.
-Kristin’s research, which is funded by the National Institutes of Health and has received numerous awards, focuses on emotional processes related to depression, anxiety, and general wellbeing in adults.
-She has received awards from the American Psychological Society, American Psychological Association, and the Society for Research in Psychopathology.
-In therapy, Kristin works with adults, adolescents, and children.
-She uses cognitive and behavioural therapeutic approaches, with a specialty in acceptance and mindfulness based approaches (including Acceptance and Commitment Therapy).
+She is also a Past Chair of the WA branch of the Australian Association for Cognitive and Behaviour Therapy.
+Kristin’s research, which is funded by the U.S. National Institutes of Health and has received numerous awards, focuses on emotional processes related to depression, anxiety, and general wellbeing in adults.
+Her work has helped to advance the assessment and treatment of emotional problems.
+Kristin has received awards from the American Psychological Society, American Psychological Association, and the Society for Research in Psychopathology.

 Dr. Jasmine Hooper

-Clinical Psychologist Registrar | MPsych(Clin), PhD
+Clinical Psychologist | MPsych(Clin), PhD

 Email: jasmine.hooper@psychologywa.com